zagroubi/TicTacToe/README.md

 # TicTacToe
-The popular tictactoe game with js - matrix
+The popular tictactoe game - simple - with js - matrix

 -- fully made by zagroubi --